 LDWF is responsible for monitoring and managing wild crawfish; the information in this brochure applies to the harvest and sale of wild crawfish.
 About 10% of Louisiana's total crawfish production comes from the wild.
 Most wild Louisiana crawfish comes from the rivers, bayous, swamps, and lakes of the Atchafalaya and Vermilion-Teche basins.

-The Louisiana Department of Agriculture, U.S. Department of Agriculture, and other agencies are responsible for farm-raised crawfish.
+LDAF, the U.S. Department of Agriculture, and other agencies are responsible for farm-raised crawfish.
 However, farmers who plan to resell their crawfish must have the appropriate licenses from LDWF and other agencies.